arghyadip700/Code-Canvas/README.md

 https://code-canvas-two.vercel.app/

-This is a code editor for HTML, CSS and Javascript.
+This is a code editor for HTML, CSS and JavaScript.

 ## What can you do in Code Canvas?

-In Code Canvas you can write your own HTML code, side by side you can style it with CSS and also write Javascript to add some functionality to your code.
+In Code Canvas you can write your own HTML code, side by side you can style it with CSS and also write JavaScript to add some functionality to your code.
 Guess what?
 Yes, you can visualize how will your code look like in browser at the window below.
 Isn't it cool?